arnegue/Tutorial-ESP32-with-MicroPython/ReadMe.md

 Attention: ampy's `run` waits for the code to finish and THEN return its output.
 So if you're writing code which runs forever, this script will never return (or put something in stdio).

-## Autostart of project
+## Autostart of project, uploading files
-If you want your script to be started automatically on boot of the ESP.
-Upload a file called `main.py`.
+If you want your script to be started automatically on boot of the ESP, you need to upload your files.
+The entry script must be called `main.py`.
 If this file exists, it will be executed after `boot.py` is called.
 E.g. in this project:

 ``ampy --port COM8 put test_main.py main.py``